-For the last eight years, I have worked as a full-time researcher at the Georgia Tech Research Institute where I have worked in the Socio Technical Systems Division in the Information and Communications Laboratory.
-My work has focused primarily on designing and deploying information technologies for military and community health and researching technology practices of youth for the development of digital citizenship education for schools and communities across Georgia.
+Previous to joining PRC, I spent 12 years working as a Senior Research Scientist at the Georgia Tech Research Institute in the Socio Technical Systems Division in the Information and Communications Laboratory.
+My work focused primarily on designing and deploying information technologies for military and community health and researching technology practices of youth for the development of digital citizenship education for schools and communities across Georgia.
 In this capacity.
-I have worked with enlisted service members, their families, Medicad recipients, state and federal organizations, students, educators, administrators and parents to gain a deeper context of how technology impacts social and educational environments.
+I have worked with enlisted service members, their families, Medicad recipients, state and federal organizations, students, educators, administrators and parents to gain a deeper context of how technology impacts medical, social, and educational environments.
 My current work looks at how to incorporate user needs in the development of health information systems for the military.